 1 John 4:18-19 AMPC- "There is no fear in love [dread does not exist], but full-grown (complete, perfect) love turns fear out of doors and expels every trace of terror!
 For fear brings with it the thought of punishment, and [so] he who is afraid has not reached the full maturity of love [is not yet grown into love’s complete perfection].
 We love Him, because He first loved us."

 Do not be afraid.
-Take time daily to allow God to renew your heart and mind.
+Take time daily to rest in God and allow God to renew you- body and soul.

-Make it a priority to take communion with other Christians- remembering the covenant we have with him.
+Make it a priority to meet with the community of faith

 Pray for the leaders in your community, state and especially nationally.
 This is a time to pray beloved.